nihiluis/memoneo2/frontend/cli/README.md

 # Commands
 *init*     - initialize Memoneo to the current directory *download* - downloads notes
-*upload* - uploads all notes, which have changes, to the Memoneo servers
+*upload*   - uploads all notes, which have changes, to the Memoneo servers *sync*     - download and upload notes

 # Libs
 - urql?